dylanljones/pyrekordbox/INSTALLATION.md

 2. **Install a prebuilt [OpenSSL binary][OpenSSL]**

    Choose the latest Win32/Win64 version.
+Make sure to download the full version, not the light version.

 3. **Confirm that the `OPENSSL_CONF` environment variable is set properly in environment variables**